 While some might say that an HDMI cable is just an HDMI cable, there’s actually a lot more to it.
-We’ll talk about that in detail later, but at certain distances, a premium high-speed HDMI cable can make a massive difference.
+Factors such as length, type, and transmission speed are all very important when it comes to HDMI cables.
+At certain distances, a premium high-speed HDMI cable can make a massive difference.
 So, what is the best ultra high-speed HDMI cable?

 Below we have reviewed 10 options for you.
 Half of them are for distances of less than 30 feet, while the other half are for distances of 30 feet or greater.
-Whichever one you go for, you won’t be making a mistake.
+We have curated these HDMI cables based on the key factors mentioned above, therefore, whichever one you go for, you won’t be making a mistake.
 Just choose the one with the available length that you prefer.

 Best ultra high-speed HDMI cables for distances less than 30 feet